accordproject/template-studio-v2/DEVELOPERS.md

 The subject contains succinct description of the change:

 * use the imperative, present tense: "change" not "changed" nor "changes"
-* don't capitalize first letter
+* don't capitalize the first letter
 * kept under 50 characters
 * no dot (.) at the end